-WIEGO’s Organization & Representation Programme (ORP) helps informal workers’ organizations build their organizational and leadership capacity, connect to each other, and align with allies as they fight to improve the working conditions and livelihoods of their members.
+WIEGO’s Organization & Representation Programme (ORP) supports organizations of workers in the informal economy to build their organizational and leadership capacity, and to connect and align with allies as they fight to improve the working conditions and livelihoods of their members.

 Strengthening Organizations, Building Networks

 As small, localized associations are uniting into larger alliances, organizations and networks in cities, countries, regions and internationally, we play a role in supporting and facilitating these developments, by providing capacity-building and technical support.
 Read more about Organizing and Organizations

 Domestic Workers: ORP, together with the Law Programme, provides ongoing support to the International Domestic Workers Federation (IDWF) as it coordinates with national and regional organizers to see the international ILO Convention on Decent Work for Domestic Workers (C189) ratified and implemented in countries around the globe.
 A toolkit to support this work has jointly been developed by WIEGO and IDWF.
 ORP also offers technical support and training to national and regional domestic workers’ organizations, including on leadership development and collective bargaining.
 Read more